Los Angeles Digital Government Summit 2026 Banner

 Event Parking

-Parking at the Westin Bonaventure valet will be validated.
-You may pick up a sticker validation at the event registration table.
+Instructions: Ask at our event registration desk for a sticker validation to receive complimentary parking.
 The hotel parking is available on a first come, first serve basis.

 There are additional garages surrounding the hotel, but parking in those garages will not be validated.